aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 with the new bootstrap stack.
 Check your target environments and make sure they are all bootstrapped.

+### Message: no matching base directory path found for cdk.out

+If you see this error during the **Synth** step, it means that CodeBuild is expecting to find a `cdk.out` directory in the root of your CodeBuild project, but the directory wasn't there.
+There are two common causes for this:

+* `cdk synth` is not being executed: `cdk synth` used to be run implicitly for you, but you now have to explicitly include the command.
+  For NPM-based projects, add `npx cdk synth` to the end of the `commands` property, for other languages add `npm install -g aws-cdk` and `cdk synth`.
+* Your CDK project lives in a subdirectory: you added a `cd <somedirectory>` command to the list of commands: don't forget to tell the `ScriptStep` about the different location of `cdk.out`, by passing `primaryOutputDirectory: '<somedirectory>/cdk.out'`.

 ### <Stack> is in ROLLBACK_COMPLETE state and can not be updated

 If  you see the following error during execution of your pipeline: